nickybubpa/conversational-implicature-types/README.md

 # Introduction
  - Conversational implicature is the core topic of pragmatics, and it is also one of the difficult problems to be overcome in natural language processing.
 However, the research paths of conversational implicatures appear to be contradictory in pragmatics and computer science.
 In linguistic term, conversational implicature is the meaning of the speaker’s utterance that is not part of what is explicitly said.
 In human-computer interactions, the machine fails to understand the implicated meaning unless it is trained with a dataset containing the implicated meaning of an utterance along with the utterance and the context in which it is uttered.
- - In this project, I introduce a small dataset of question-answer pairs with response types, which are YES, NO, and NEUTRAL (no relations).
+ - In this project, I introduce a small dataset of question-answer pairs with response types, which are 'YES', 'NO', and 'NEUTRAL' (no relations).
 These response types are the indicators of conversational implicatures.
  - In previous NLP works, there are some papers focused on dataset for recovering implicatures such as *GRICE: A Grammar-based Dataset for Recovering Implicature and Conversational rEasoning* [[1]](#1) which are not included the conversation of natural language yet, *Text Classification of Conversational Implicatures Based on Lexical Features* [[2]](#2), which shows that there is a statistical dependence between lexical features and conversational implicatures, and the text classification of implicatures can be performed only based on lexical features, and *Conversational implicatures in English dialogue: Annotated dataset* [[3]](#3).
 However, there are not many tasks focused on dataset for recovering conversational implicatures as well as text classification of conversational implicatures especially in Thai language.
 Therefore, measuring ML models' performance with Thai dialogue dataset has been reckoned as an interesting text classification task.
  - The objective of this project is to measure ML models' performance in predicting response types of conversational implicature and to analyze which model can outperform on this task.
  - The results have shown that the Logistic Regression model with a bag-of-words of both questions and answers performs the best for this task, and the baseline model's performance is still competitive with the pre-trained model, WangchanBERTa.
 It is probably because of very small dataset.
 The future work is to train more models to see more various results and create a larger dataset so that it fit in with many pre-trained models.